If you are a new business owner and are looking for some marketing tips, you can be forgiven for thinking that your best options are online.

 The longevity of printed materials

-Now, think about all the effort you need to put in to get people visiting your website.
+Now, think about all the effort you need to put in to get people to visit your website.

 SEO, PPC ads, content creation – and you still might only get a single visit for your troubles.
 There are opportunities with printed marketing materials that you don’t get with online marketing.